#Eczema-prone skin

 • Winter is coming...

-...Even if it is cold, it is a rather quiet season.
+...Even if it is cold, it is a relatively quiet season.
 And yet:

-• The cold air: when it is harsh, it has the same drying effect as heat
+• When harsh, the cold air has the same drying effect as heat

-• By the way, in order to deal with the lowest temperatures outside, we tend to cover ourselves up too much, and end up sweating, which can create itching sensations!
+• By the way, to deal with the lowest temperatures outside, we tend to cover ourselves up too much and end up sweating, which can create itching sensations!

-• Your child has to wear an anorak or jacket, of course, but you can also try to layer on some soft clothes (a vest, for example) to enable him to adapt to the temperature difference once he has arrived at the nursery or the nanny’s place (see What should be worn with an eczema-prone skin?).
+• Your child has to wear an anorak or jacket, of course.
+Still, you can also try to layer on some soft clothes (a vest, for example) to enable him to adapt to the temperature difference once he has arrived at the nursery or the nanny's place (see What should be worn with an eczema-prone skin?).

-Winter in not the enemy, but it is the period that requires the most attention.
-However, your baby/child specific emollient care will always be an excellent defence for the skin.
+Winter is not the enemy, but it is the period that requires the most attention.
+However, your baby/child-specific emollient care will always be an excellent defence for the skin.